 If you want to reduce pain in your knees, or to protect them from bruises and scratches, read on.
 I am going to help you find the knee pads, sleeves or braces that are best for you!

-List of the reviewed best knee pads, braces and sleeves:
+List of the best knee pads, braces and sleeves reviewed in this article:

 If you want to protect your knees from damage, it is important to get the right gear.
 The following paragraphs will explain the differences between pads, sleeves and braces and show their relevant use cases.